rasmus-kirk/halo/documents/thesis/06-benchmarks/index.md

 the IVC approach will much more quickly become economical.

-If the use-case is to create a single proof for a new blockchain committee once a day, ~5 minutes on a modern laptop is not at all unreasonable, especially considering that further optimization should be possible.
+If the use-case is to create a single proof for a new blockchain committee once a day, ~5 minutes on a modern laptop is not at all unreasonable.
 As for the verifier, it takes ~3 s, which isn't ideal, but will be better than the naive solution after 1950 days.
 The proof size is okay comparatively though, as the IVC proof will be smaller than the naive solution after only 87 days.
+These results are pretty promising, especially considering that further optimization should be possible.

 [^loc]: The Plonk crate is 17,116 LOC, the accumulation crate is 2,940 LOC, the group crate is 4,240 LOC, the Poseidon crate is 948 LOC and the Schnorr